akashkomare12/Next_word_prediction/README.md

-Here’s a README file you can directly paste into your GitHub repository, tailored for a Jupyter notebook-based project:

----

 # Next Word Prediction with LSTM (Jupyter Notebook)

 This project is a deep learning model for predicting the next word in a text sequence.
 Built with TensorFlow and Keras in a Jupyter notebook, the model uses an LSTM neural network trained on an FAQ dataset to provide real-time word suggestions based on input sequences.